Retatrutide: The Complete Guide to the Triple Agonist

 Upcoming TRIUMPH Trial Readouts

-Seven more Phase 3 trials are expected to report by end of 2026:
+More Phase 3 data are still expected by end of 2026:

 | Trial | Population |